emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-2-enable-workflows-for-assignments.md

 }
 ```

-Next we need to implement the WorkflowHandler component by creating a class <code>com.liferay.training.gradebook.service.workflow.AssignmentWorkflowHandler</code> in the *gradebook-service* module.
+Next we need to implement the WorkflowHandler component by creating a class `com.liferay.training.gradebook.service.workflow.AssignmentWorkflowHandler` in the *gradebook-service* module.
 The code should look similar to what is written below.

 ```java